ragsden/docs/sources/docker_build.rst

 Post CI specific problems.

 The first additional steps takes place in your project's settings page on the Shippable web console.
 Under where you specified the source code path for the image, you will see a "Docker build when finished" checkbox; check this box.
 You will then see an option to specify an Image to pull.
-This is different from the docker image you ran your CI in: this image is the one you will run your dockerbuild in.
-If you're unsure what to specify here, shippable/minv2 is a sane default choice.
+This Docker image will be used to run your CI.
+If you do not have a custom image you'd like to run your CI in, you can use one of our images here such as shippable/minv2

 In the top level directory of your cloned app, we will create a shippable/buildoutput directory.
-You can use the "after_script" tag to copy files from your app to the shippable/buildoutput directory.
+You can use the "after_script" tag to copy required build artifacts from your app to the shippable/buildoutput directory.
 Given an app with a src and a test directory - where the src directory contains all of our production code - we can prepare to create a new docker image containing only the src directory with the following shippable.yml snippet:

 .. code-block:: bash